ASE A4 Steering and Suspension Practice Test

 Answer C is wrong.
 A binding upper strut mount causes memory steer.

 Answer D is correct.
-Wheel bearings cause a growling noise that increases with speed and changes pitch during turns.
+Wheel bearings cause a growling noise that increases with vehicle speed and changes pitch during turns.
 If a wheel bearing were binding, there would be a grinding sound when rotating the wheel.

-• B. Clockspring.
+• B. The clockspring.

-• C. Steering column bearings.
+• C. The steering column bearings.

-• D. Horn switch.
+• D. The horn switch.

 49.